 Certified Addiction Counselor: Career Profile and Requirements to Become a Fully Certified Substance Abuse Counselor

 The mainstay of the addiction treatment workforce is the certified substance use disorder (SUD) counselor.
-They are more commonly referred to by the certification title their state uses.
+They’re more commonly referred to by the certification title their state uses.

 Across all 50 states, the titles you’ll find at this level are most commonly:

-Forty-six states offer a certification under one of these titles or one very similar to it, more than any other kind of state-certified substance abuse worker.
-With tough, yet achievable, standards for training and experience, certified alcohol & drug counselors hit the sweet spot: you can get qualified relatively quickly, yet bring a high level of expertise to the job.
+Forty-six states offer certification under one of these titles or a very similar one, more than for any other kind of state-certified substance abuse worker.
+With challenging, yet achievable, standards for training and experience, certified alcohol & drug counselors hit the sweet spot: you can get qualified relatively quickly, yet bring a high level of expertise to the job.

 When people in any phase of chemical dependency need someone to guide them out of the darkness of addiction, certified alcohol and drug counselors are there to lead the way.